Australian Shepherd Lovers.com

 3) The Alpha Roll is based on the idea that if we act like a dog, we can show our dominance and become the leader, like a dog would.
 There are three errors in this logic:

 A) Dogs DO NOT enforce dominance with an Alpha Roll, so we are NOT acting like dogs, nor humans when we execute a roll.
 We are acting like idiots!
-It is likely that the dog has NO CLUE what the hell we are trying to do, and this irrational behavior produces anxiety!
+It is likely that the dog has NO CLUE what the heck we are trying to do, and this irrational behavior produces anxiety!

 B) The leader in a group of dogs DOES NOT enforce its position through bullying, it shows its position through calm, confident, and benevolent leadership.
 (Another mistaken notion we can thank the Pack Theorists for!)

-C) When a dog is truly scared of another dog, it will roll belly-up as a sign of submission -- although these days this type of behavior is likely to be called a "calming signal."
+C) When a dog is truly scared of another dog, it will roll belly-up as a sign of submission – although these days this type of behavior is likely to be called a "calming signal."
 The significance of the belly-up posture is to say to the other dog, "Don't hurt me.
 I am not a threat."
-Why would an owners want to force his or her dog into a position where the dog is thinking, "Don't hurt me.
+Why would an owner want to force his or her dog into a position where the dog is thinking, "Don't hurt me.
 I am not a threat"?
 A truly noble and useful goal, right?

 4) A final assumption had to be made before old-time trainers could advocate that owners and trainers become the Alpha to their dogs.
 This is that the position of Alpha is recognized across species!
 The assumption that a human can be an Alpha to his or her dogs leads us into a land of total absurdity!
-For example, ponder this simple questions: If your dog was the Alpha but you usurp that position, what does your dog end up being?
-The Beta?
-If you have several dogs, and your dog is demoted to Beta, then what is the Beta now?

 To conclude, even IF the method worked as advertised, who today wants to be the Alpha instead of the companion and closely bonded, respected and trusted friend of their dog?
 Not me!